nyalldawson/pyqgis-api-docs-builder/README.md

 Open the build/html/ contents in your web browser.

-## Publishing the docs

-Use the ``publish-docs.sh`` script, with having build the docs before publishing them.

 ## Credits

 - Tim Sutton 2017 - Initial prototype for this build system